 - Place on a baking sheet lined with parchment paper and place in the freezer for 20 minutes.

-- Dip the truffles in the melted chocolate, and then return to freezer to harden.
+- Dip the truffles in the melted chocolate, and then sprinkle some chopped almond on the top.

-- Store the truffles in the refrigerator.
+- Return them to the freezer to harden.
+Store the truffles in the refrigerator.
 Enjoy!

 - When melting the chocolate, make sure there’s no liquid in the bowl as it’ll cause the chocolate to seize.